Program Length and Number of Positions

 - Trauma/Emergency care:.
 As a Level I trauma center, the emergency room provides a large and diverse group of patients requiring treatment of dental-facial trauma.

-- Didactics: Comprehensive seminar/lecture curriculum, including hospital lectures such as Grand Rounds and Craniofacial Conference with medical residents and fellows.
+- Didactics: Comprehensive seminar/lecture curriculum, including advocacy training and hospital lectures such as Grand Rounds and Craniofacial Conference with medical residents and fellows.

 - Facilities: Esthetic, modern, well-maintained facilities with ample natural lighting.